 “I was inspired by Inniskillin’s co-founder, Karl Kaiser, and have tried to honour his legacy by continuing to produce world-class wines.” – Bruce Nicholson

 Over 10 years have passed with Nicholson at the helm, and Icewine continues to be the silver lining to Inniskillin’s success.
-I had a chance to chat with him as I sampled a variety of his meticulously crafted Icewines – including the newest addition to their lineup, the 2017 Cabernet Sauvignon Icewine.
+I had a chance to chat with him as I sampled a variety of his meticulously crafted Icewines – including the latest addition to their lineup, the Cabernet Sauvignon Icewine.

 When asked which wines best express his style as a winemaker, Bruce was adamant that Inniskillin’s iconic portfolio of Icewines reflected his personal style and ambition more so than any other.

 “To marry the science and art of winemaking by working with the good acidities here in Niagara, I love having the opportunity to innovate,” says Bruce.
-He’s pointing to the new single vineyard 2017 Cabernet Sauvignon Icewine, developed in collaboration with viticulturalist Gerald Klose and the grapes from the Klose Vineyard block.
+He’s pointing to the single vineyard Cabernet Sauvignon Icewine, developed in collaboration with viticulturalist Gerald Klose and the grapes from the Klose Vineyard block.